subair99/LLM_Zoomcamp_2024_Project/README.md

   <img src="images/banner.jpg">
 </p>

-Staying consistent with fitness routines is challenging, especially for beginners.
-Gyms can be intimidating, and personal trainers aren't always available.
+Staying organized and efficient in a medical office can be challenging, especially for those new to the field.
+Managing patient records, appointments, and medical supplies can be overwhelming.

-The Fitness Assistant provides a conversational AI that helps users choose exercises and find alternatives, making fitness more manageable.
+The Medical Assistant AI provides a conversational tool that assists users in streamlining administrative tasks, managing patient schedules, and offering guidance on best practices, making the role of a medical assistant more manageable.

-This project was implemented for
-[LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) -
-a free course about LLMs and RAG.
+This project was implemented as a requirement for the completion of [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) - a free course about LLMs and RAG.